-John Tiffany’s stunning production of Tennessee Williams’ the glass menagerie comes to London’s Duke of York’s Theatre for 13 weeks only from 26 January 2017
+John Tiffany’s stunning Broadway production of Tennessee Williams’ the glass menagerie is now showing at London’s Duke of York’s Theatre until 29 April 2017

 Time is the longest distance between two places

 Following a multi Tony Award-nominated run on Broadway and a sold-out season at Edinburgh International Festival, Olivier and Tony Award-winning director John Tiffany (Harry Potter and the Cursed Child Parts One and Two, Let the Right One In, Black Watch) revives his visionary staging of Tennessee Williams’ heart-rending masterpiece about a family struggling to survive on hopes and dreams.

 ‘John Tiffany’s stunning revival.
 A vision of love, a strange dream of America, falling through the night.
 Remarkable’Time Out

 ‘Beautifully played.
 Cherry Jones gives a revelatory performance’Financial Times

 A domineering mother.
 A daughter lost in a world of her own.
 A son desperate to leave.
 Former Southern Belle Amanda Wingfield, played by Tony Award-winning Broadway star Cherry Jones, enlists the help of son Tom (Michael Esper) to find a husband for her fragile daughter Laura (Kate O’Flynn).
 But will the long-awaited ‘gentleman caller’ (Brian J. Smith) fulfil or shatter the family’s delicate dreams?

 ‘John Tiffany conjures up theatrical magic’The Daily Telegraph